coro121/documentation-samples/WAI-ARIA.md

 ## Why ARIA Matters

-When a developer intends to implement ARIA, using either [roles](https://www.w3.org/TR/wai-aria-1.0/roles) and/or [states and properties](https://www.w3.org/TR/wai-aria-1.0/states_and_properties), they must be used in accordance with ARIA guidelines.
+When a developer intends to implement ARIA, using either [roles](https://www.w3.org/TR/wai-aria-1.0/roles) and/or [states and properties](https://www.w3.org/TR/wai-aria-1.0/states_and_properties), they must be used per ARIA guidelines.
 When values are invalid, the attributes could render web content useless; having no effect on a taken action or reporting inaccurate UI information.

 ## Common ARIA Mistakes